 I love recommending what I call healthy habits “test drives.”
-Their short commitment, typically a week, make them easy to stick to.
+They are short commitments, of typically a week, which make them easier to stick to.
 At the end of the test period, you get to decide how much, or if any, of the healthy habit you want to work into your lifestyle.
-You make decisions with the benefit of actual experience.
-So, you’re not doing it because I or someone else tell you it’s good for you, but because you know it is.
+You’ll be making these decisions with the benefit of actual experience and not doing it because I or someone else say it’s good for you.

 You decide what to take from the experience and how much.
 That’s just what this BuzzFeed host did after she tried minimalism for a week.
 The insights she had during her experiment made it easy for her to decide what changes she wanted to keep.

-So, if you’re trying and failing to get on board with a healthy habit like drinking more water or to start a monthly saving plan, try the habit for a short period.
+So, if you’re trying and failing to get onboard with a healthy habit like drinking more water or to start a monthly saving plan, try doing “test drives.”
 Practice for a period long enough for you to experience benefits and short enough for you to stick to.

 Try it for a week

 Try living with your at least two of your main rooms stripped down, typically that’s bath or kitchen and the living area.
 Some people report that they felt lighter in rooms with less stuff.
 Others appreciate that it makes housekeeping easier.
 Minimalism has also been shown to reduce stress.
 I personally felt like it upgraded my home and brought more style to it.
 For all the possible benefits, I believe it’s worth trying out for at least a week.

 Minimalism is also used as a productivity tool to help procrastinators manage resistance.
 As with any habit, you have to figure out for yourself, how to use it to best benefit you.